namshi/namshi.github.com/source/team/index.markdown

     by night.
 There are 3 things he takes very seriously: work, the Oxford comma, and Biryani.

-*   ##<div id="Yomna Sabry">Yomna Sabry</div>
-    {% img left team /images/yomna.png Yomna Sabry %}
-    **Yomna Sabry** is a Product Management Analyst at Namshi.
-She joined Namshi eager to learn more about the E-commerce industry because of its growing potential and its importance in people’s lives nowadays.
-    Prior to joining Namshi, she was a Product Owner at Adabisc in Qatar where she spent a year focusing on the development of products in Entertainment Technology.
-Her work there made her realize that product management is what she wants to specialize in;  she very much likes being part of and foreseeing every aspect of product development.
-    Before that, Yomna worked in research and software development in Carnegie Mellon University in Qatar for 2 years.
-She holds a B.Sc. in Computer Engineering from the American University in Cairo.
-She also wants to tour the world: 18 done and 188 more to go!

 *   ##<div id="Andrey Komarov">Andrey Komarov</div>
     {% img left team /images/andrey.jpg Andrey Komarov %}
     I always tried to figure out how internet works, from it's early days and up to this moment  - there is still a lot of things to know.